-Weapon proliferation by the PRC raises policy issues concerning: (1) assessments of the nature and seriousness of the security threat; (2) the priority of this issue relative to other U.S. interests (i.e., other security issues, Taiwan, trade, human rights); and (3) the U.S. response (including the Administration's use of sanctions and congressional consideration of current and new legislation).
+Weapons proliferation by the PRC and/or its companies raises policy issues concerning: (1) assessments of the nature and seriousness of the PRC government's role in the proliferation threat; (2) the priority of this issue relative to other U.S. interests (i.e., other security issues, Taiwan, trade, human rights); and (3) U.S. actions (including the Administration's use of sanctions and congressional oversight and enactment of legislation) to obtain China's cooperation in nonproliferation.

 Successive Administrations have pursued a policy of "engagement" with Beijing.
 Some policymakers and advocates stress a cooperative approach.
 In 1998, President Clinton issued certifications to implement the 1985 Nuclear Cooperation Agreement.
 The Clinton Administration also encouraged the PRC to join the MTCR and proposed to allow more PRC satellite launches.
 In November 2000, the State Department agreed to waive sanctions and consider new satellite exports in return for a missile non-proliferation pledge from China.
 Some officials and experts cite PRC nonproliferation statements as signs that the United States has made progress in nonproliferation goals.
 Some also say that U.S. sanctions are counterproductive and are too broad.
 Rather, they note that China needs to recognize nonproliferation for its own national interests and develop stronger export controls, perhaps with U.S. assistance.
 Also, some stress that China would be more cooperative if brought in to draw up "the rules."
+Some stress that companies may be operating without the PRC government's knowledge or approval.
+Indeed, the DCI's January 2003 report to Congress added that PRC entities could have continued contacts with Pakistani nuclear weapons facilities "without Beijing's knowledge or permission."

 Critics argue that policy needs a tougher approach to counter China's activities that threaten U.S. security interests.
 They note that PRC weapons proliferation activities have continued and PRC assurances have proved to be unreliable.
 Also, they say that U.S. security interests are better served with a stronger approach to deter China's transfers, which may include appropriate sanctions.
 Some argue that the United States should not be "subsidizing" China's missile and nuclear industries.
 These proponents tend to see the U.S. position as stronger than China's.
-Some are skeptical that China sees nonproliferation as in its national interest, since Beijing has made progress in nonproliferation commitments as part of improving relations with Washington and may use its sales as a form of leverage against Washington, especially on the issue of U.S. arms sales to Taiwan.
+Some are skeptical that China sees nonproliferation as in its national interest, since Beijing has made progress in nonproliferation commitments as part of improving relations with Washington (in preparation for summits) and may use its sales as a form of leverage against Washington, especially on the issue of U.S. arms sales to Taiwan.
+They also doubt that trade in sensitive nuclear weapons and missile technology can continue without the knowledge of the PRC government and/or its military.
+They note that PRC export controls are weak.

-&lt;sup>13 Office of the Secretary of Defense, Proliferation: Threat and Response, January 2001.
+13 Office of the Secretary of Defense, Proliferation: Threat and Response, January 2001.